vibsoft/CommonExceptionAndModel_REST/README.md

 How to run tests:

-From command line, will run test to have predefined output in logs - mvn clean install From IDE (IDEA) - run /test/RestControllerTests.testExchangeMachine_Scenario_1() test from Postman - run APIs in Postman
+1. From command line, will run test to have predefined output in logs - mvn clean install
+2. From IDE (IDEA) - run /test/RestControllerTests.testExchangeMachine_Scenario_1() test
+3. From Postman - run APIs in Postman

 ```
 public class RestControllerAdviceTests {